Banana Almond Teff Porridge

 I made this large batch, had a bowl for breakfast one morning and put the leftovers in a container for later in the week.
 The leftover porridge solidifies in the fridge (similar to polenta) so the next morning I just scooped out a serving and added a little almond milk to reheat.
 Worked like a charm!

-I also made another recipe out the leftover porridge, which I’m really excited about and will be sharing soon!
+I also made another recipe with the leftover porridge that I’m really excited about and will be sharing soon!
 Until then, I hope you enjoy this porridge as much as I do.

 - 1 cup whole grain teff

 - 1 1/2 cups Almond Breeze unsweetened vanilla almond milk

 - 1 Tablespoon extra-virgin, unrefined coconut oil

 - 1 banana, sliced (save a few slices for topping)

 - 1/4 cup crushed or sliced almonds

 - maple syrup, optional for drizzling on top